 You are not obliged to share sensitive personal data (or any personal data) and must give us explicit consent to process this type of data.
 However, without your consent, it is unlikely that we will be able to fulfil our contract to you and would most likely have to terminate any agreement we have in place with you to provide financial planning services.
 If we are unable to provide these services, we will notify you at the time.

 Why we need your personal data

-As an active client, we have a contractual obligation to you to provide financial planning and investment services for which we need to collect detailed information about you.
-As stated above, this will include ‘sensitive’ personal information for which you must also give your explicit consent if you want us to process this data.
+As a prospective or active client, we have an obligation to you to provide financial planning and investment services for which we need to collect detailed information about you.
+As stated above, this may include ‘sensitive’ personal information for which you must also give your explicit consent if you want us to process this data.

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are, where appropriate.

 |Client and Prospective Client||Processing personal & financial data in relation to providing financial planning services||Performance or preparation of a contract for financial planning and investment services|